-- ensuring that our teaching of reading is of the highest quality and that all our children make progress. - ensuring children in the 'lower progress' group are making good progress and organising one-to-one tutoring for the children who need extra support. - keeping the groups at the same reading level - providing further training through masterclasses, coaching/observations and face-to face feedback
+- ensuring that our teaching of reading is of the highest quality and that all our children make progress.

+- ensuring children in the 'lower progress' group are making good progress and organising oneto-one tutoring for the children who need extra support.

+- keeping the groups at the same reading level

+- providing further training through masterclasses, coaching/observations and face-to face feedback

-The Literacy and Language Leader's roles includes:
+The English Leader's roles includes:

-- ensuring that the teaching of literacy is of the highest quality and that all our children make progress - providing further training through masterclasses, coaching/observations and face-to face feedback.
+- ensuring that the teaching of English is of the highest quality and that all our children make progress - providing further training through masterclasses, coaching/observations and face-to face feedback.